 Defining the correct starting point

-Even experienced developers will sometimes ask themselves: ‘Where do I begin?’
+Even experienced developers will ask themselves: ‘Where do I begin?’
 Imagine you are designing a mobile app to help find homes for cats.
 Where would you start?
-Well, you could start by sketching your screens or thinking your structure through, or you could start by designing your entities, or objects.
+Well, you could start by sketching your screens, thinking your structure through, or designing your entities or objects.

 What entities will inhabit an app like this?
-There will be ‘users’, ‘cats’, and ‘orders’ for sure.
+There will definitely be ‘users’, ‘cats’, and ‘orders’.
 Every user will have a first and last name.
-Users will have the option of ordering from the product screen or a prior ordering history screen, so later on we'll need to figure out how this will be reflected in the interface.
+Users will have the option of ordering from the product screen or a prior ordering history screen, so later on, we'll need to figure out how this will be reflected in the interface.

 OOD provides a base, the ground to stand on while you assemble your construction kit of methods best suited to your specific project.

 The business analysis (including UX) stage is the cheapest part of system design.
 This is the phase where team members have fun, generating ideas and boldly scrapping anything that does not fit in.